Siddarthva/AttendanceTracker-using-C/README.md

-Attendance Management System 📚
+Attendance Management System

+A Simple and Effective Attendance Tracking Solution

-This is a simple Attendance Management System implemented in C. The program tracks attendance for multiple subjects, records attendance for each day, and calculates attendance percentages.
-It saves attendance data to files for persistent storage and allows you to load previous attendance records.
+This Attendance Management System is designed to track attendance for multiple subjects, record attendance for each day, and calculate attendance percentages.
+The system saves attendance data to files for persistent storage and allows you to load previous attendance records.

-Features 📝
+Key Features

-- Record Attendance: The system allows recording daily attendance for multiple subjects 📅
-- Track Attendance: It tracks the number of classes attended and the total number of classes for each subject 📊
-- Attendance Percentage: Calculates the attendance percentage for each subject and saves it to a log 📝
-- File Persistence: Saves subject names, attendance counts, and attendance percentages to files, which can be loaded and updated across sessions 💻
-- Flexible Subject Management: You can add subjects, and the system keeps track of attendance for each subject 📚
+📝 Record Attendance: Record daily attendance for multiple subjects 📅 Track Attendance: Track the number of classes attended and the total number of classes for each subject 📊 Attendance Percentage: Calculate the attendance percentage for each subject and save it to a log 📁 File Persistence: Save subject names, attendance counts, and attendance percentages to files 💻 Flexible Subject Management: Add subjects and track attendance for each subject

-Files Used 📁
+System Files

-- subjects.txt: Stores the subjects and their attendance data (present and total counts) 📝
-- attendance_percentage.txt: Stores the attendance percentage for each subject on each day 📊
+📁 subjects.txt: Stores subject names and attendance data 📝 attendance_percentage.txt: Stores attendance percentages for each subject

-How It Works 🤔
+How It Works

-1. Initialization: On the first run, you will be prompted to enter the number of subjects and their names.
-Attendance data is initialized to 0 for each subject 📊
+1. Initialization: Enter the number of subjects and their names on the first run.
+Attendance data is initialized to 0 for each subject.
-2. Recording Attendance: The program prompts you for the day and asks you to enter attendance for each subject.
-You can mark each subject as Present (P) or Absent (A).
-The attendance for each subject is updated 📅
+2. Recording Attendance: Enter attendance for each subject for a given day.
+Mark each subject as Present (P) or Absent (A).
-3. Saving Data: After recording the attendance, the data is saved to subjects.txt.
-The attendance percentage for each subject is calculated and logged in attendance_percentage.txt 📝
+3. Saving Data: Save attendance data to subjects.txt and calculate attendance percentages for each subject.

-Getting Started 🚀
+Getting Started

-To run this program:

 1. Clone or download the repository to your local machine 💻
-2. Compile the C code:

-gcc -o attendance_management attendance_management.c
+2. Compile the C code: gcc -o attendance_management attendance_management.c

-3. Run the program:
+3. Run the program: ./attendance_management

-./attendance_management

-License 📜
+License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License 📜